kishorekumarbn/Redbus/README.md

 ## Project Highlights

 1. **Data Scraping with Selenium**:
-   - Unearth bus details like routes, seats available, prices, departure times, and more.
+   - Scrape bus details like routes, seats available, prices, departure times, and more.
    - Traverse multiple pages of the RedBus website to ensure no detail is left behind.
    - Save the scraped data into CSV files for future use.